nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

   shaderBuffer = new RenderTargetIdentifier(shaderBufferID);
 }
 ```
 Then We should Execute this pass.
 At this time, the outline mask is configured and mapped.
-Since we use two cameras, it is necessary to separate them and apply different processes, which were distinguished using the Tag function to Unity.
+Since we use two cameras, it is necessary to separate them and apply different processes.
+They are distinguished by using the Tag function to Unity.
 The following is an Execute block that divides each camera into tags and configures an Outline Mask in the character cam, and applies it in the main camera.
 ```hlsl
 //The Execute block is executed when this Pass is actually executed. public override void Execute(ScriptableRenderContext context, ref RenderingData renderingData)